 The U.S. government offers a variety of hardship grants beyond what we have already discussed.
 If you’re facing consistent financial hardship, explore the numerous types of aid the federal government offers.

-While loans specifically made for single moms don’t exist, there are many types of personal loans out there and available.
+While loans specifically made for single moms don’t exist, there are many types of personal loans available.
 Just be sure to shop around and compare rates to ensure you’re getting the best deal.

 Frequently Asked Questions